 - Consumption: Consumption of alcohol occurs as you are physically drinking (or eating) it.

 - Internal possession: This occurs after the consumption of alcohol as determined by a blood, urine, or breath test.
-Minors can be charged with internal possession if their blood alcohol content shows that they’ve been consuming alcohol even if there were no witnesses to the actual consumption.
+Minors can be charged with internal possession if their blood alcohol content (BAC) shows that they’ve been consuming alcohol even if there were no witnesses to the actual consumption.

-Party Safety Map Overlay
+Drinking Smart Map Overlay

 You may notice that some of the laws seem to contradict each other.
-For instance, in Rhode Island, providing alcohol to a minor is allowed if it is provided by a parent or spouse, but the underage possession of alcohol is prohibited.
-Generally speaking, it means that parents or spouses will not get in legal trouble for providing alcohol, but the minor will get in trouble for possessing it.
+For instance, in Rhode Island, providing alcohol to a minor is allowed if it is provided by a parent or guardian, but the underage possession of alcohol is prohibited.
+Generally speaking, it means that parents will not get in legal trouble for providing alcohol, but the minor will get in trouble for possessing it.
 In some cases, seemingly contradictory laws may be outdated.
 In others, minors may be allowed to possess alcohol to do their jobs (serving or bartending), but they are not allowed to consume it.
 It is better to be safe than sorry, however.
 Before you go to college, learn about the different laws and the repercussions for breaking them in your state.
 For more information and details, visit the Alcohol Policy Information System website.

 What does the law say about parties at which underage drinking occurs?